mattpap/masters-thesis/sphinx/src/internals.rst

 .. math::

-    \left[\left(monom_n, coeff_n\right), \ldots, \left(monom_0, coeff_0\right)\right]
+    \left[\left(\mbox{monom}_n, \mbox{coeff}_n\right), \ldots, \left(\mbox{monom}_0, \mbox{coeff}_0\right)\right]

-where $monom_i$, for $i \in \{0, \ldots, n\}$, is a tuple consisting of exponents of all variables --- a monomial; and $coeff_i$ is the coefficient which stands towards the $i$--th monomial.
+where $\mbox{monom}_i$, for $i \in \{0, \ldots, n\}$, is a tuple consisting of exponents of all variables --- a monomial; and $\mbox{coeff}_i$ is the coefficient which stands towards the $i$--th monomial.
 This is called sparse distributed polynomial representation, but as we have only one sparse representation, we usually skip distributed in its name.
 We can not use dictionaries instead of lists, because dictionaries are unordered in Python and we would have to suffer from linear access to terms, e.g. the leading term.
 To avoid this odd and slow behaviour, we lists to store sparse representation and we keep their elements ordered.
 This is an additional but insignificant cost because often we case replace sorting by bisection algorithm and soring is fast in Python because it is implemented in the interpreter (on C level).

 As we use soring, we can provide different comparison functions (or key functions) to customize the output of soring algorithm.
 This way we can have different orderings of